Paul-Louis Weiller: Biography

 Arrested on 6 October 1940 in Royat, he was stripped of his French citizenship by the Vichy government and placed under house arrest in Marseille.
 He escaped in January 1942, fleeing first to Morocco, then to Cuba, and finally to Canada, where he contributed to the efforts of France libre (he was issued passport no. 1).
-His mother was deported and murdered at Auschwitz in 1944.
+His mother was deported and murdered at Auschwitz in 1943.

 Returning to Europe after the war, he began to concentrate his business activities first on energy (oil exploration in Venezuela and the Gulf of Mexico; natural gas exploration in Texas; electricity companies in Japan, etc.), and then later he focused on international finance.
 He subsequently became a philanthropist of the arts; through his influence and financial support, he contributed to the restoration of the Palace of Versailles, created a ballet company, and aided a number of artists (Robert Hossein, Roger Vadim, Maurice Béjart, Michèle Mercier, Brigitte Bardot, Alain Delon, etc.).
 His objective was to revive Paris as the capital of culture, an action that led to his election to the Académie des beaux-arts.

 Paul-Louis Weiller led an active social life associating with the royal families of Europe, business and political leaders (Aristotle Onassis, Henry Ford II, Jean Paul Getty, Richard Nixon, and Georges Pompidou, some of whom from time to time worked for him), and personalities in the arts and entertainment, whom he gathered in last of the salon traditions as described by Marcel Proust.
 His home on the French Riviera, the villa La Reine Jeanne (designed by the American architect Barry Dierks), attracted international society for the greater part of the 20th century.
-Weiller’s philanthropic activities included numerous charitable works.
+Weiller's philanthropic activities included numerous charitable works.

+Weiller died at the age of 100 years in Geneva and found his final resting place at the cemetery of Compesières, which is located next to the Compesières Commandry of the Order of Malta, in the Genevan municipality of Bardonnex.

 A small park in the city of Sélestat (Bas-Rhin), of which he was made an honorary citizen, was named in his honor.

-Family
+Personal life

-On 29 August 1922 in Paris, Weiller married princess Alexandra Ghica, with whom he had one daughter, Marie-Élisabeth (wife of Irisarri; 1924–2006).
-Princess Alexandra was the daughter of prince Ioan Ghica (1875–1922) and Hazel-Marie Paliner-Singer (1882–1951).
+On 29 August 1922 in Paris, Weiller married Princess Alexandra Ghica, the daughter of Prince Ioan Ghica (1875–1922) and his wife Hazel Marie Paliner-Singer (1882–1951).
+With his first wife, he had one daughter, Marie-Élisabeth 1924–2006), later the wife of Irisarri.

-He later divorced on 25 March 1931, in order to marry on 31 October 1932 Aliki Diplarakou (Miss Europe of 1930) from whom he was also divorced.
+Weiller and Alexandra were divorced on 25 March 1931, and on 31 October 1932 he married secondly Aliki Diplarakou (Miss Europe of 1930), from whom he was also later divorced.
 They had one son, Paul-Annik, whose daughter, Sibilla Weiller, married Prince Guillaume of Luxembourg, youngest son of Jean, Grand Duke of Luxembourg, in 1994.